univention/univention-corporate-server/doc/app-center/configurations.rst

 they are called with.
 More information on the scripts themselves can be found in the following sections.

+During installation process you may need to run commands inside a container of your app, for example, to properly prepare it.
+For more information, refer to :ref:`command-univention-app`.

 .. _installation-scripts-app-flow-install:

 .. figure:: /images/app-flow-install.png